 I'm Lexi, a Certified Sports Dietitian and Yoga Instructor.
-I work with individuals, teams, and groups to find fuel and balance within their diets for health and performance.
+I work with individuals to help them reach optimum health and performance through balanced nutrition.